HOME

 importance to the aesthetic appeal of each photograph, particularly its

 composition, colour, form and perspective.
-All the photographs were printed digitally

-using pigment inks to ensure image permanence.
+ensure image permanence.

 Click here or on the “More Surreal 2023 gallery” on

-the left hand side of the screen to see the
+the left hand side of the screen to see the photographs.

 |